SCCM Software Distribution Troubleshooting

 Log Files

-Reviewing client side logs are one of the most important step to quickly identify any possible issue with deployment.
-There are few log files which you should review when troubleshooting software distribution issue.
-A complete list of SCCM 2012 log files are available here.
-While log files can be viewed in Notepad, there is a tool CMTrace in Configuration Manager that will simplify log review experience.
+Reviewing client-side logs is one of the most important steps to quickly identify any possible issue with deployment.
+There are a few log files that you should review when troubleshooting software distribution issues.
+A complete list of SCCM 2012 log files is available here.
+While log files can be viewed in Notepad, there is a tool, CMTrace, in Configuration Manager that will simplify the log review experience.
 This tool can be found under \tools folder.
-This tool can be used for real time monitoring of log file.
-You can found here more details about CMTrace and other tools which every Configuration Manager administrator should know. · Policyagent.log
+This tool can be used for real-time monitoring of the log file.
+You can find here more details about CMTrace and other tools that every Configuration Manager administrator should know.

 Download of policy CCM_Policy1, PolicyID=”ScopeID_D791533_4C64JH/Authlist_43b454f-aa453d”

-If you do not see any activity in PolicyAgent.log for long time (may be couple of days) then check SCCM client health as it may not be healthy.
+If you do not see any activity in PolicyAgent.log for long time (may be couple of days), then check SCCM client health as it may not be healthy.

-· PolicyEvaluator.log
+PolicyEvaluator.log

 The PolicyEvaluator.log records the details of new policy settings.
 This log can help to troubleshoot policy override issues.

-· Execmgr.log
+Execmgr.log

 Policy arrived for parent package PKG00001 Program Test Program1